 a) Shall serve as a liaison between the Board and the members of their team

-b) Shall ensure that teams are kept informed and are fulfilling any requirements of the Association, Hockey Alberta, the Hockey Canada or the League in which the Association operates.
+b) Shall ensure that teams are kept informed and are fulfilling any requirements of the Association, AAHA, the CHA or the League in which the association operates

-d) Shall aid in team conflict resolution by directing parties the appropriate course of action;
+d) Shall aid in team’s conflict resolution by directing parties the appropriate course of action

-f) Must attend scheduling meeting if your team is League;
+f) Must attend scheduling meeting if your team is in League

 BYLAW VIII - VIOLATIONS OF BYLAWS, RULES AND REGULATIONS

-8.02 Any member or groups as specified under Bylaw II - Membership may be suspended or expelled from the Association for failure to comply with the Association’s Bylaws, Rules and Regulations for misconduct or for any other cause which, in the opinion of the Executive, is not in the best interest of the Association.
+8.02 Any member or groups as specified under Bylaw II - Membership may be suspended or expelled from the association for failure to comply with the association’s best interest of the association.

-8.03 No “one” individual, other than the President of the E.S.M.H.A. or his/her delegate or the League Representative may have any contact with the Hockey Alberta or any of the Zone representatives be it verbally or in writing, regarding any matter pertaining to the E.S.M.H.A., other than what is required by the Hockey Alberta.
+8.03 No “one” individual, other that the President of the E.S.M.H.A or his/her delegate or the League Representative may have any contact with the Hockey Alberta or any of the Zone representatives be it verbally or in writing, regarding any matter pertaining to the E.S.M.H.A, other than what is required by the Hockey Alberta.
 All concerns will be channeled through the proper authorities and dealt with in the proper manner.
-Any breach of this policy will be dealt with accordingly by the Executive of the E.S.M.H.A.
+Any breach of this policy will be dealt with accordingly by the Executives of the E.S.M.H.A